quarantin/pz-server-tools/docs/PZSERVER.md

 # Install Project Zomboid Dedicated Server
 To install a new pzserver, first you have to choose a system username for that server.
 Each pzserver instance needs a different username.
 Let's assume you want to use the username **pzserver1**.
-Run the following commands to create the new user, and replace **pzserver1** with whatever username you choose:
+Run the following command to create the new user, and replace **pzserver1** with whatever username you choose:

-	sudo useradd -m -k /etc/skel -s /bin/bash pzserver1
+	sudo useradd --create-home --shell /bin/bash pzserver1

+Set a password for user **pzserver1**:

 	sudo passwd pzserver1

+Add user **pzserver1** to group **pzst**:

 	sudo usermod -aG pzst pzserver1

-Then login as that user:
+Then login as user **pzserver1**:

 	sudo -i -u pzserver1

-To get the list of available commands run this command:
+Type this to get the list of available commands:

 	pzserver